The Surfside community gathers for a memorial as search efforts turn from rescue to recovery - KTVZ

 Report of damage in the garage emerges

-Since the collapse, many officials and residents have been asking: What caused the collapse and did the building association do enough to prevent it from happening?
+Approximately 55 of the building’s 136 units collapsed early June 24, leaving many officials and residents asking: What caused the collapse and did the building association do enough to prevent it from happening?

 Grand juries are groups of residents who typically have subpoena power and work in secret with local prosecutors to investigate issues.
 In Florida, they can produce a report on a topic that does not necessarily pair with criminal charges.

-Since part of the building came down on June 24, reports of damage to the building, cracks in the concrete and disputes over repair work have surfaced.
-Though they have caused speculation as to the cause, officials have said they have not identified a single trigger for the collapse.
+Reports of damage to the building, cracks in the concrete and disputes over repair work have surfaced in the weeks since the collapse.
+And while they have prompted speculation about a potential cause, officials have said they have not identified a single trigger for the collapse.

 A new detail emerged Wednesday via a police report released by the town of Surfside to CNN, which disclosed a car crash in the basement garage in 2016 caused visible damage to a cement pole.